Phone:+1 307 363 1045

-Aluminium Price Trends for the First Half of 2023
+Aluminium Price Trend for the First Half of 2023

 But as the second quarter approached, US tariffs on Russian imports created scarcity in Western markets.
 Moreover, because of some economic rebound, markets started thawing a little, which increased downstream demands, and existing inventories were already limited because of conscious purchases by suppliers and could not support the rising demands.
 So, the prices were set on an inclined trajectory for most of Quarter 2.